 As the auditors are appointed for one year, the Delegate Assembly elects the auditors each year.
 KPMG has been the auditor of the Coop Group Cooperative and of the consolidated financial statements of the Coop Group since 2019.
-Lead auditor Jurg Meisterhans has been in office since 2019.
+Lead auditor Jürg Meisterhans handed over his office to Reto Benz.